Technical Deep Dive

 Identity + Key Restored

-If you forget your export PIN, you'll need to create a new identity and re-add all contacts.
+If you forget your export password, you'll need to create a new identity and re-add all contacts.
 There is no recovery mechanism by design — this protects against unauthorized identity theft.

 Security Analysis